dragon-fire-fly/german-idiom-quiz/README.md

 - [Balsamiq](https://balsamiq.com/) for creating wireframes at the start of the project to help guide HTML and CSS coding
 - CSS grid for positioning elements and improved responsiveness within the style.css file
 - `root` values in the style.css file for consistency and ease of alteration of colours and fonts
+- [Convertio image converter](https://convertio.co/jpg-webp/) for converting the background image to a webp file format

 [Back to Top](#contents)